bdpdx/nestjs-jwe/README.md

 Unfortunately, jsonwebtoken does not support encrypted JWT payloads.

-Fortunately, the [jose](https://github.com/panva/jose) project DOES support encrpyted JWTs!
+Fortunately, the [jose](https://github.com/panva/jose) project DOES support encrypted JWTs!

 Unfortunately, there isn't a convenient jose wrapper like passport-jose or similar so I had to write my own.